ldvsantos/fsni-1/1-MANUSCRITO/MARKDOWN/manuscript_revised.md

 ## 2.2 Characteristics of the study areas

 The preserved Cerrado (sensu stricto) area (Figure 2a), considered as a control area, covers 44.82 ha and is over 40 years old, located at coordinates 11°54’57’’S and 48°11’59’’W. The vegetation exhibits a typical physiognomy of dense Cerrado, with trees ranging from 5 to 8 meters in height, since the Cerrado in its restricted sense comprises exclusively savanna formations.
 Despite this, within the savanna domain, there is considerable structural variation in the vegetation, with physiognomies ranging from sparse to dense Cerrado [@Lacerda2025].
-A vegetation survey was conducted to calculate phytosociological parameters: Relative Density (RD), Relative Dominance (RDM), Relative Frequency (RF), and Importance Value Index (IVI) [@Queiroz2017] (Appendix 1).
+A vegetation survey was conducted to calculate phytosociological parameters: Relative Density (RD), Relative Dominance (RDM), Relative Frequency (RF), and Importance Value Index (IVI) [@Queiroz2017].

 ![Figure 2 — Studied areas.
 Photomontage of the areas: (a) Cerrado sensu stricto (preserved native vegetation); (b) eucalyptus (Eucalyptus sp.); (c) african mahogany (Khaya ivorensis); (d) teak (Tectona grandis); (e) agriculture (soybean/corn in rotation).](../../2-FIGURAS/cerrado.jpg){#fig:2a width=30%} ![Eucalyptus](../../2-FIGURAS/eucalipto.jpg){#fig:2b width=30%} ![African Mahogany](../../2-FIGURAS/mogno.jpg){#fig:2c width=30%} ![Teak](../../2-FIGURAS/teca.jpg){#fig:2d width=30%} ![Agriculture](../../2-FIGURAS/agricultura.jpg){#fig:2e width=30%}